 Whenever you connect to public Wi-Fi, there’s always the risk that someone could be eavesdropping on your traffic.
 However, if you have the fastest VPN, all they’ll see is gibberish, as your traffic will be encrypted end-to-end.

 How Does a VPN Work?
 The Technical Explanation

 Now that we’ve answered the question “what VPN is?”, it’s time to take a more in-depth look at how they work.
 When you connect to the net, your device shares its IP address with every website or server you visit.
 This loophole can let others track your online activity and see what websites you’re visiting.
 The fastest VPN will create a safe tunnel between your device and the internet.
 All your internet traffic passes through this tunnel before reaching the websites you want to visit.

-Using the fastest VPN masks your IP address by routing your traffic through an intermediate server.
+Using the fastest VPN (such as Torguard) masks your IP address by routing your traffic through an intermediate server.
 This process makes it virtually impossible for anyone to spy on your online activity or see which websites you’re visiting.
 Additionally, many VPN providers offer features like encryption and Kill Switch protection, further increasing your online privacy and security.